|"THE CHURCH" (AND HOW IT CHANGED DURING THE ACTS)|

 |Peter holds the keys of the kingdom of heaven.||Peter uses the keys of the kingdom to open the door of salvation to Samaritans and Gentiles.
 Paul becomes the apostle to the Gentiles, and Peter & James to the Jews.||Paul reveals the mystery of Gentile blessing entirely apart from Israel's earthly blessings.|

 As long as Israel is in view the signs and wonders appropriate to Israel are to be seen in believers.
-Once God withdrew His offer of the earthly kingdom these signs and wonders are no longer mentioned.
+Once God withdrew His offer of the earthly kingdom these signs and wonders were no longer appropriate, and are no longer mentioned.
 This has nothing to do with the level of 'spirituality' of individual believers, or whether all of the New Testament scriptures had been completed at the time.
 The Corinthian believers were far from spiritually minded but possessed abundant miraculous signs and wonders.
 And the signs and wonders had long since passed away before John's Gospel and the Apocalypse were written about AD 96, thus disproving that commonly held misconception.

 So, when did the "church" begin?
 Actually, the Lord Jesus has been building His "church" since Pentecost.
 The "church" at Pentecost is Christ's Church.
 The "church" that existedted following the stoning of Stephen brought in the Gentiles but it still was Christ's Church.
 Once Israel at Jerusalem and at Rome rejected Christ the believers that remained, (and believers today), are part of Christ's "church" because the word "church" (ekklesia) does not denote the three important dispensational differences shown in the chart above.